akorovai/StudentManagmentSystem/README.md

 # Student Management System

 This is a web-based application built with Spring Boot and Thymeleaf for managing student records.
 It provides features like user registration, student creation, updating, and deletion.
 Users can log in to the system securely and perform various operations related to student management.
+Additionally, I created tests for the student controller and student service

 ## Table of Contents